NastaranTakmilHomayouni/IntegratedDualAnalysisAproach_MDA/README.md

 ## How to run it
 - download repository from github
 - open project in development environment, such as IntelliJ idea
+- make sure python 3.7 or python 3.8 is installed
+- install libraries listed in **requirements.txt**
 - right click on **app_MDA.py** and run it
 - navigate to */templates/index.html* and select run